Version 4.0, July 2022

-18.1 Please see the `Charges Schedule’ for details of all fees and charges, and associated policies.
+18.1 Please see the `Charges Schedule’ for details of all Subscription Fees and charges, and associated policies.

-18.2 The `Charges Schedule’ forms part of these Terms and Conditions and therefore you will be deemed to have agreed to the charges and fees when accepting these Terms and Conditions through applying for the Freetrade SIPP.
+18.2 The `Charges Schedule’ forms part of these Terms and Conditions and therefore you will be deemed to have agreed to the Subscription Fees and charges when accepting these Terms and Conditions through applying for the Freetrade SIPP.

 18.3 We receive payment for the administrative work we undertake in respect of the Freetrade SIPP under separate commercial agreements and therefore we do not charge you or your pension plan directly for the work we undertake.
 If a situation were to arise where we were unable to continue to receive payments via the separate commercial arrangements then we reserve the right to commence charging you or your pension plan directly for the continued administration of your pension plan.
 We do not expect this to happen but if it does we will issue amended Terms and Conditions including details of our charges and giving you 30 days’ notice.

 19. Information, communication and notices

 19.1 We require you to provide us with all accurate information that we may reasonably require in order to administer your pension plan and fulfil our obligations under these Terms and Conditions.

 19.2 All communications, whether from you or us, must be in English.